GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Important Word Explanations

-Type 1 Diabetes: Autoimmune destruction of insulin-producing pancreatic cells.
+- Type 1 Diabetes: Autoimmune destruction of insulin-producing cells.

-Stiff-Person Syndrome: Rare neurological disorder causing severe stiffness.
+- Stiff-Person Syndrome: A rare neurological disorder characterized by severe muscle stiffness.

 ~END~